eddyK15501/headline-report/README.md

 ## Usage

-Search for news and save them for future reference.
+Search for news articles and save them for later.
 Access the Heroku deployed application for further exploration by clicking on the provided link [here](https://eddyk15501-headline-report-3d1644b4d160.herokuapp.com/).

 ## License